tomerwolgithub/question-decomposition-to-sql/README.md

 # Weakly Supervised Text-to-SQL Parsing through Question Decomposition
-The official repository for the paper *"Weakly Supervised Text-to-SQL Parsing through Question Decomposition"* by Tomer Wolfson, Daniel Deutch and Jonathan Berant, accepted to the Finings of NAACL 2022.
+The official repository for the paper ***"Weakly Supervised Text-to-SQL Parsing through Question Decomposition"*** by Tomer Wolfson, Daniel Deutch and Jonathan Berant, accepted to the **Finings of NAACL 2022**.

 This repository contains the code and data used in our paper: